repyh/repyh.github.io/README.md

 It uses quota system to prevent the website from being ratelimited.

 ### Updates
-- Added quota system (25 quotas/day)
-- Quota resets every 9am UTC
+- Updated and changed daily & starting quota to 100
+- New website design.
+- Other fetch methods coming soon!